|Initial Bowdoin Deadline:||September 19, 2013 (noon)|

 The stipend for the fellowship year is $28,000 (~$38,000 for fellows accompanied by a spouse or dependent child).
 Each year, the Foundation interviews approximately 155 finalists and awards up to 40 fellowships.

 Bowdoin’s Internal Selection Process.
-By the “Initial Bowdoin Deadline” (see above), applicants must email the materials listed below to Corey Colwill in the Office of Student Fellowships and Research:
+By the “Initial Bowdoin Deadline” (see above), applicants must either hand-deliver or email the materials listed below to Corey Colwill in the Office of Student Fellowships and Research:

 Please note: Applicants should make sure their name is included on each page of each component of the initial application.